OWL Privacy Policy

 - Backups: encrypted content remains encrypted in backups; residual copies are purged on the normal backup cycle after deletion.

-Beyond end-to-end encryption, we apply defense-in-depth: TLS for all connections; bcrypt password hashing; authenticated encryption (AES-256-GCM) for escrowed keys; constant-time comparison and rate-limiting on authentication and password resets; hashed session and reset tokens; and audit logging of privileged actions.
-No system is perfectly secure, but our architecture is designed so that even a server breach does not expose the plaintext of your files or messages.
+Beyond CSD content encryption, we apply defense-in-depth: TLS for all connections; bcrypt password hashing; authenticated encryption (AES-256-GCM) for escrowed keys; constant-time comparison and rate-limiting on authentication and password resets; hashed session and reset tokens; and audit logging of privileged actions.
+A server-only breach does not provide the usable key for CSD content when recovery is disabled; SSD processing, recovery-enabled keys, endpoints, and visible metadata remain in scope of a compromise.

 - Access & portability: you can view and download your files and data through the OWL clients at any time.